Privacy Notice

 You are entitled to ask us for a copy of the personal information that we hold about you.
 To do this, you can email or write to us.
 We will usually respond within 1 month, but if the request is complex or there is a lot of information, we have up to 3 months to respond.

-There is usually no charge for making a request for your personal information.
+There is usually no charge for requesting your personal information.

-You should be aware that there are some circumstances when we don’t have to provide you with the information that you have asked for, or when we might charge a fee, e.g. the information also includes information about someone else and we do not have their permission to give it to you, the request is unfounded or excessive.
+There are some circumstances when we don’t have to provide you with the information that you have asked for, or when we might charge a fee.
+For example, if the information also includes information about someone else and we do not have their permission to give it to you, and/ or the request is unfounded or excessive.

-If we refuse to give you your personal information, we will explain why.
+If we refuse to provide your personal information, we will explain why.
 If you are not happy, you have the right to contact the ICO.
 You must do this within one month.

 This Privacy Notice was created on 24 May 2018.
-Its terms will be regularly monitored and formally reviewed at least every two years.
+Its terms are regularly monitored and formally reviewed at least every two years.

 We can decide to change our Privacy Notice at any time without having to let you know first.
 If we make any changes or plan to use personal information for a new purpose, details will be posted on our website.
-If we think that it is necessary to tell you directly about changes which we have made, we will contact you.
+If we think that it's necessary to tell you directly about changes which we have made, we'll contact you.

-If you are unhappy about the way that we have used/processed your personal information, feel free to contact our Data Protection Officer, who will try to help you with your concerns.
+If you are unhappy about the way that we have used or processed your personal information, you can contact our Data Protection Officer, who will try to help you with your concerns.

 If you remain unhappy, you can make a complaint to the Information Commissioners’ Office (“the ICO”), which is the UK’s Supervisory Authority for data protection issues.